-The statute also provides for additional exceptions.
-Physicianperformed and -attempted abortions are permissible if the abortion is

-"necessary to prevent the death of the pregnant woman" based on the physician's "good faith medical judgment and based on the facts know to the physician at the time."
+The statute that criminalizes abortions in Idaho further provides for additional exceptions.
+Physician-performed and -attempted abortions are permissible if the abortion is "necessary to prevent the death of the pregnant woman" based on the physician's "good faith medical judgment and based on the facts know to the physician at the time."
 Id. § 18-622(2)(a)(i).
-In those cases, the physician need only "perform the abortion in the manner that ... provided the best opportunity for the unborn child to survive," if that is possible without creating a greater risk to the woman.
-Id. § 18-622(2)(a)(i).
+In those cases, the physician need only "perform the abortion in the manner that . . . provided the best opportunity for the unborn child to survive," if that is possible without creating a greater risk to the woman.
+Id. § 18-622(2)(a)(ii).
 Idaho law also contains a rape and incest exception.
 See id. § 18-622(1)(b).

 For the reasons discussed above, the Idaho law does not conflict with the minimal requirements of EMTALA practically or legally.
-When a pregnant woman appears at a hospital with an emergency, EMTALA requires the treating physician to address and stabilize both the pregnant woman and her unborn child.
+In situations where a pregnant woman appears at a hospital with an emergency, EM-TALA requires the treating physician to address and stabilize both the pregnant woman and her unborn child.
 See, e.g., 42 U.S.C. § 1395dd(e)(1)(A).
-There are pregnancy complications where saving the life of the mother becomes paramount, in which case Idaho permits termination.
-And there are pregnancy complications that have already resulted in the death of the unborn child, or that will certainly result in the child's death no matter what the treating physician does, and those circumstances should not even be considered abortions under any law.
-But the intentional termination of a pregnancy for the purpose of ending the life of a fetal human being is never an appropriate treatment for at least one of the treating physician's patients-that is, the child.
+There are pregnancy complications where saving the life of the mother becomes paramount, in which case Idaho will permit abortions.
+And there are pregnancy complications that have already resulted in the death of the unborn child, or that will certainly result in the child's death no matter what the treating physician does, and those circumstances should not even be considered as abortions under any law.
+But the intentional termination of a pregnancy for the purpose of ending the life of a fetal human being is never an appropriate treatment for at least one of the treating physician's patients-that is, the fetal patient.
 And a termination done to save a pregnant woman's life does not have this purpose.

 ACOG makes much of the Idaho requirement that an abortion be "necessary" to save the life of the mother.
 See ACOG Br. at 24-25.
 Of course, Idaho law defers to the physician's "good faith medical judgment [] based on the facts known to the physician at the time."
 Idaho Code § 18-622(2)(a)(i).
 Moreover, whether a particular treatment for a particular condition is medically necessary is a standard-of-practice issue that is reserved solely to the States to regulate.
 See, e.g., Marshall, 134 F.3d at 322.
-Practitioners in Idaho or States with similar restrictions can rely on their education, experience, and training, and look to practice guidance from groups like AAPLOG (or even ACOG)-as they do for all of their patients-to form a medical judgment.
+Practitioners in Idaho or States with similar restrictions can rely on their education, experience, and training, and look to practice guidance from groups like AAPLOG (or even ACOG as referenced above in the case of previable rupture of membranes)-as they do for all of their patients-to make this kind of medical judgment.
 And only those physicians who provide induced abortions that are not medically necessary to prevent the death of a mother, or those who offer bad-faith justifications for their decisions, are subject to penalty.